shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

-# HOL 3: Exercise 1: Run workloads anywhere with Azure cloud services.
+# HOL 3: Onboard On-prem servers to Azure Arc-enabled server

+### Estimated time:

-In this HOL you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this HOL, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

+## Lab objectives

+In this HOL, you will complete the following exercises:

+- Exercise 1: Run workloads anywhere with Azure cloud services
+- Exercise 2: Configure ASR for on-premises infrastructure
+- Exercise 3: Setup test failover
+- Exercise 4: Failover the infrastructure to Azure Cloud
+- Exercise 5: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source
+- Exercise 6: Azure Governance (Read Only)
+- Exercise 7: Business case analysis capability (read-only)

-### Task 1: Onboard On-prem servers to Azure Arc-enabled server.
+### Exercise 1: Run workloads anywhere with Azure cloud services

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.